Crohn's anal disease background

 Fistula (Perianal Fistula)

-A condition where an abnormal fistula is formed between the inner side of the intestine and the skin around the anus and rectum.
+A condition where an abnormal fistula is formed between the inside of the bowel and the skin around the anorectal area.

 • Skin irritation around the anus and worsening pain

-• Lower quality of life due to pain and bleeding after defecation
+• Reduced quality of life due to pain and bleeding after bowel movements

 Fissure